lberge17/pt-101920-sql-queries/README.md

 sqlite3 alien.db < 02_insert_data.sql
 ```

-Use the `queries.rb` file to record your answers to each query challenge listed in the challenge.md file.
+Use the `queries.rb` file to record your answers to each query challenge listed below.

 # Congratulations, Secret Agent